Fitting & Specifications

 - Can-Am- All utility models up to 400 kg net weight*.

-Polaris- All utility models up to 400 kg net weight*, but for the 400 &570 models, an adaptor plate is available and may be purchased as an accessory.
+Polaris- Most utility models up to 400 kg net weight*, but for the 400 &570 models, an adaptor plate is available and may be purchased as an accessory.
+Ute/ tipping tray can not be fitted with a Quadbar unless you can design and manufacture a suitably substantial mounting point for the upper mounting plate. it is difficult to fit and must only be designed by suitably qualified and experienced person.

 *Excludes sports models.